finom/vovk/README.md

 - Check process close code

 Docs
-- Customization page
 - Review all

 vovk.dev
 - Review & fix doc links
-- A note from the author?
+- What is that - short explanation
 - README

 Examples: